OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 are not relevant any more.
 But none of these options will break any existing configurations.

+--auth-nocache        Do not cache --askpass or --auth-user-pass in virtual
+                      memory.
+Not applicable with OpenVPN 3 due to different credentials storage model.

 --chroot DIR          Chroot to this directory after initialization.
 Not
                       applicable with OpenVPN 3, which uses a different execution model.